threefoldfoundation/tft/bsc/bridges/stellar/readme.md

 Build the bridge

-`make build`
+`go build`

-Following parameters can be set:
+Following parameters can be set when starting the bridge:

 |Name|Description|Default
 |---|---|---